 - First-time customers are required to pay one half of the boarding bill in advance.

 - Payment must be made in full when the animal is picked up.
-Robinhood Kennels does not bill.
+Robinhood Kennels and Cattery does not bill.

 - We accept cash, local checks, debit cards and most major credit cards.